microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

 }
 ```
 - If the above json's data context is non Array type, if {Milage > 0} evaluates to true, TextBlock in the payload will be kept, otherwise, there will be no TextBlock.
-- If the above json's data context is Array type, the predicate is evaluated for each element in the array, and expanded as before.
+- If the above json's data context is Array type with n elements, the predicate is evaluated with each element in the array sequentially from the first element, and expanded and will have n TextBlocks.
 ## Parsing Strategy
 - If $when is parsed in a pair context, JSONTemplateVisitorResult is marked as when and pair.
-- at the VisitObj method, if a returned result from its child is a pair, the current obj become a conditional layer element.
+- at the VisitObj method, if a returned result from its child is a pair, the current obj becomes a conditional layer element.
 - if evaluation is possible such as data context is not array, $when's predicate is evaluated.
-If the predicate is true, $when pair is dropped, else JSONTemplateVisitorResult with empty string is returned
+If the predicate is true, simply the $when pair is dropped, else JSONTemplateVisitorResult with empty string is returned
 - if returned result is $when but not pair, then this result is added into Whens list where all results from $when are stored.
-- At expansion with Array data context, JSONTemplateVisitorResult expand itself.
+- At expansion with Array data context, JSONTemplateVisitorResult expands itself.
 If Whens list is not empty, we expand elements in Whens.
-- Evaluate predicate of the elements, if true, we expand the element which is a JSONTemplateVisitorResult recursively, and the result is appended.
+- Evaluate predicate of the when result, if true, we expand the when result recursively, and the expanded result is merged.
 - If predicate evaluate to false, we skip the expansion of the element.
-- The rest is same as repeating elements.
+- Expands remaining elements in the linked list